Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: The quark-jet model results

 In the MC simulations, we have ready access to all the possible combinations of pion pairs.
-In Fig.~\ref{PLOT_HANG_RAT_PAIRS}, we depict as an example the analyzing power $\tilde{H}_1^{\SA, e^+e^-}(z)/D_1(z)$ for all the pion pairs.
-Here, similar to our previous work, we again use the $z$-ordering for the same-charged pairs by assigning hadrons labels firs and second, so $z_1 \geq z_2$.
-We us simulations with $N_L=6$ and the cut $z_{1,2}\geq 0.1$.
+In Fig.~\ref{PLOT_HANG_RAT_PAIRS}(a), we depict as an example the analyzing power $\tilde{H}_1^{\SA, [0]}(z)/D_1(z)$ for all the pion pairs.
+Here, similar to our previous work, we again use the $z$-ordering for the same-charged pairs by assigning hadrons the labels first and second, so $z_1 \geq z_2$.
+We use simulations with $N_L=6$ and the cut $z_{1,2}\geq 0.1$.
 The analyzing power for $\pi^+\pi^+$ pairs has the same sign and a larger magnitude than that for $\pi^+\pi^-$ pairs, while the analyzing power for $\pi^-\pi^0$ pairs has an opposite sign.
 The results for $\pi^-\pi^-$ pairs are smaller and not well determined for $z\gtrsim 0.8$.
-The reason is that a $u$ quark needs to emit at least $4$ hadrons to produce two $\pi^-$ (along with two $\pi^+$), with the first $\pi^-$ appearing at rank-$2$ or higher.
+The reason is that a $u$ quark needs to emit at least four hadrons to produce two $\pi^-$ (along with two $\pi^+$), with the first $\pi^-$ appearing at rank $2$ or higher.
 Thus, the probability of finding such a pair with a very large value of $z\geq 0.8$ is extremely small.
+In Fig.~\ref{PLOT_HANG_RAT_PAIRS}(b), we depict the analogous results for the analyzing power $\tilde{H}_1^{\SA, SIDIS}(z)/D_1(z)$, without the cuts on $z_{1,2}$.
+Here again the analyzing power for $\pi^+\pi^+$ pairs has the same sign as that for $\pi^+\pi^-$ pairs, but becomes smaller in magnitude for values of $z\gtrsim 0.5$.